-The certificate in Latinx Studies is guided by faculty at both DU and Iliff with the express purpose of helping Joint Ph.D. students consider questions of Latinx histories and culture from a theological and religious studies perspective.
+The certificate in Latinx Studies is guided by faculty at both DU and Iliff with the express purpose of helping JDP students consider questions of Latinx histories and culture from a theological and religious studies perspective.
 It also provides opportunities to engage directly with Latinx communities through a variety of field placement and outreach opportunities.
 The purpose of this certificate is to prepare students to teach Latinx Studies focusing on religion, theology, and social praxis.
 It is taken for credit as part of the regular JDP hours and requirements and it will appear on the transcript of those JDP students who apply for admission to the certificate, are accepted, and successfully complete all its requirements.
-For more information, see the "Latinx Studies" description here, and a list of requirements here (please scroll down to the "Certificate in Latinx Studies" section).
+For more information, see the "Latinx Studies" requirements here (please scroll down to the "Certificate in Latinx Studies" section) and faculty and course information here.